UniversalDependencies/docs/_ruc/dep/dislocated.md

 ## Description

-In Ruuli, the `dislocated` relation is used for fronted elements that introduce the topic of a clause.
-These elements are typically separated by a pause and are often translated as "as for ...".
+In Ruuli, the `dislocated` relation is used for fronted (topicalized) elements that introduce the topic of a clause.
+These elements are typically separated by a pause from the rest of the clause.

+Topicalized subjects are often resumed by personal pronouns.

-The fronted element is often marked on the verb as the pronominal object prefix.
+Fronted objects are marked on the verb by a pronominal object prefix.

 ~~~ sdparse
 Ontale , yee na ni yaabire okuyiiga . \n Lion , he also when went to_hunt .